 Preparatory Course for international prospective students

 Ulm University, Neu-Ulm University of Applied Sciences and Ulm University of Applied Sciences offer a preparatory course for international prospective students who wish to apply for a German speaking study program.
 It includes an intensive linguistic as well as general and subject specific preparation for your studies.
 The universities provide more detailed information on the FOKus web page.

-For each semester, the International Office gives a limited amount of financial assistance.
+Each semester, the International Office offers a limited amount of financial assistance.

 The Ulm University of Applied Sciences informs the partner universities in case scholarships are available.
 Usually the selection is done by the sending institution.

 The final-phase degree grant is intended for foreign students in the final phase of their studies.
 That means: international students may receive financial assistance in their last or penultimate semester.
 Other criteria are merit and need.
 The assistance should primarily prevent financial hardship for examination candidates who have previously partially funded their studies by working.
 The awarding and amount of the scholarships is decided by the selection committee made up of professors and International Office staff.
 First and foremost, the assistance is awarded for the semester in which the thesis is to be written.

 If you wish to apply for financial assistance to complete your degree, please be aware of the following: The application must always be made in the semester prior to the semester in which you wish to receive the assistance.
 You do not need to know the subject of your thesis or have it registered at the time when you apply.
 The expectation that you will be able to finish your degree in the next semester or the one after that, based on your existing grades, is sufficient.